16 Types of Diving: The Complete Definition

 What is Diving?

 Diving is pretty much exactly what it sounds like.
-It’s mostly the act of plunging into the water at high speed.
+It’s mostly the act of plunging into the open water at high speed.

-A diver usually starts by catapulting themselves off of an elastic springboard, then dives into the water.
+A diver usually starts by catapulting themselves off of an elastic springboard, then dives into the open water.
 In the 21st century, diving is considered a serious competitive sport.